-Christmas gift exchange games can make your Cub Scout party super fun!
-Lefty Elf will have the boys laughing as they try to keep up.
+Christmas gift exchange games can make your party super fun!
+Lefty Elf will have everyone laughing as they try to keep up.

 Christmas gift exchanges really are fun.
 The Lefty Elf story is the perfect game for Cub Scouts.
 It’s active which is a great thing after a long day at school.